Qiskit/documentation/docs/api/qiskit/dev/circuit_classical.md

 [Expr](#qiskit.circuit.classical.expr.Expr "qiskit.circuit.classical.expr.Expr")

+Typically you should create memory-owning [`Var`](#qiskit.circuit.classical.expr.Var "qiskit.circuit.classical.expr.Var") instances by using the [`QuantumCircuit.add_var()`](qiskit.circuit.QuantumCircuit#add_var "qiskit.circuit.QuantumCircuit.add_var") method to declare them in some circuit context, since a [`QuantumCircuit`](qiskit.circuit.QuantumCircuit "qiskit.circuit.QuantumCircuit") will not accept an [`Expr`](#qiskit.circuit.classical.expr.Expr "qiskit.circuit.classical.expr.Expr") that contains variables that are not already declared in it, since it needs to know how to allocate the storage and how the variable will be initialized.
+However, should you want to do this manually, you should use the low-level `Var.new()` call to safely generate a named variable for usage.

 You can manually specify casts in cases where the cast is allowed in explicit form, but may be lossy (such as the cast of a higher precision [`Uint`](#qiskit.circuit.classical.types.Uint "qiskit.circuit.classical.types.Uint") to a lower precision one).

 ### cast